rossneilson/dxDaoBlog/docs/Products/dxgov/Guilds/index.md

 - The voter can sign a vote that can be executed by other account on his behalf.

 - When a proposal is created it enters the voting period.
 Once the voting period passes if the is no proposal action with enough votes to execute, it will be rejected.
-If it has enough votes to execute and executes successfully during a the execution period of time, it will be finished successfully.
-If during that execution period of time the proposal action cant be executed it will be set as failed and wont be able to be executed again once the execution time ends.
+If it has enough votes to execute and executes successfully during the execution period of time, it will be finished successfully.
+If during that execution period of time the proposal action can't be executed, it will be set as failed and won't be able to be executed again once the execution time ends.

 - The guild can be configured to automatically pay the voting costs back to the voter, for this the vote gas a max gas price to be use for vote refund needs to be set.